 “I used to be terrified to ever show parts of my body that

 I didn’t think were perfect.
 Learning that perfection doesn’t exist and that beauty lies in those flaws and those individualities and nuances

 is just the most liberating

-Your key messages: “Puberty happens to everyone at different times” and “We all end up looking different and unique – isn’t that great though?”
+Your key messages: “Puberty happens to people at different times – even up to age 24!” and “We all end up looking unique – isn’t that great though?”

 More help with #Bodies&BodyImage

 Remember: every child is different.
 Adjust these suggestions for the age and stage of your child.
 Children with special educational needs and disabilities, looked-after children and children who have experienced abuse may all need different support.

 If you’re in doubt about your child’s emotional, physical or psychological development, please seek the advice of a professional